BabakTanriverdi/AWS_HandsOn/CodePipeline_S3_AWS/CodePipeline.md

 - demonstrate their knowledge on how to creating CI/CD Pipeline.

-- create S3 bucket fpr deployment.
+- create S3 bucket for deployment.

 - use GitCommit for version control system-git and create Repository